- UNC-TV Series

 The Focus On Series is part of UNC-TV's ongoing commitment to provide coverage of public affairs issues affecting North Carolina.
 Focus On shows are produced several times each year and take an in-depth look at one issue impacting the people of North Carolina.
 The shows combine reports from UNC-TV's public affairs staff with a panel discussion.
 The format allows UNC-TV to draw upon the strengths of its staff, while bringing in the experts on a topic to broaden the debate.
 The purpose of the Focus On series is to provide a forum where people from across the state can gather to focus on an issue and bring to light all sides of the debate.
 Topics for Focus On shows include discussions of the higher education bond referendum, foot and mouth disease and air quality issues.
 The Focus On Series is just one of the many local productions UNC-TV produces examining the state and its people.

-Focus On: Educating Black Boys will be an hour-long discussion following up on the issues faced in POV's American Promise, focusing on what is being done and can be done here in North Carolina.
-This special program will be recorded before a live studio audience on April 10, 2014 at 7 PM at UNC-TV with an expert panel that will feature award-winning filmmaker Joe Brewster of the POV documentary American Promise and moderated by host Deborah Holt Noel.
-This program is a chance fos us to ask questions of Mr. Brewster and the other members of the panel as we explore issues around education, opportunity, race, identity, and parenting in the 21st Century.
+Focus On: Educating Black Boys is an hour-long discussion following up on the issues faced in POV's American Promise, focusing on what is being done and can be done for families here in North Carolina.
+This special program, recorded before a live studio audience, features an expert panel, including award-winning filmmaker Joe Brewster of the POV documentary American Promise and host Deborah Holt Noel, explores issues around education, opportunity, race, identity, and parenting in the 21st Century.

 All Focus On Programs